kristofa/kristofa.github.io/_posts/2024-09-01-the-consequences-of-overloading-teams-with-work.md

 In a follow-up blog post I'll propose some suggestions on how to avoid too much work in progress in a product development context.

+If you want to comment or like this post, you can do so on [LinkedIn](https://www.linkedin.com/posts/kristof-adriaenssens-8a481619_the-consequences-of-overloading-teams-with-activity-7235955393347145728-xaoQ?utm_source=share)

 ------
 Reading tips: